Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: Sommerfeld Enhancement Computation

 \subsubsection{Higgs Boson-Dark Matter Vector}

-We follow a similar procedure to take into accounts the Higgs Boson and the Dark Matter interactions.
+We follow a similar procedure to take into accounts the Higgs boson and the DM interactions.
 In this case, we require the quartic terms from Lagrangian \eqref{Lag1}, the quartic terms involving the new vector field and the Higgs boson doublet.
 The resulting annihilation matrix can be written as follows: